-The feast day of the Dormition of Our Lady on August 15, 944, was a day of jubilation for Constantinople, as one of the most precious relics of Christianity, the famous Mandylion with the imprint of Christ’s face, was brought to the city from Edessa, now Urfa in Turkey.
-The following day, the relic was transferred to the Hagia Sophia and eventually found its repository in the famous chapel of the imperial palace, the Pharos Chapel of the Bukoleon, which is now lost.
+On August 15, 944, the feast day of the Dormition of Our Lady, Constantinople celebrated as one of the most precious relics of Christianity, the famous Mandylion with the imprint of Christ’s face, was brought to the city from Edessa (now Urfa in Turkey).
+The relic was transferred to the Hagia Sophia the following day and eventually found its repository in the famous chapel of the imperial palace, the Pharos Chapel of the Bukoleon, which is now lost.

-An annual commemoration of the transfer of the image was included in the orthodox liturgical calendar for August 16.
-This day is to this day the feast of the translation of the ‘image not made by man’.
+An annual commemoration of the transfer of the image was included in the Orthodox liturgical calendar for August 16, which to this day is celebrated as the feast of the translation of the ‘image not made by man’.

 What is the Mandylion about?